JEdwardsK/SEI-Project-4/README.md

 </div>

+The two book animations used on hover were from [Willian Ribeiro](https://codepen.io/willianribeiro/pen/mBrLwZ?editors=0100) and [Rafael](https://codepen.io/rafaelrinaldi/pen/LEYyKZ)

 #### Personal Responsibilities - Character Icons

 For the icons I designed some SVGs.
 The idea was that there would be an icon set as the profile image based on their nationality.
 Admin users would have either a Knowledge Seeker (the fox/dog with the book) or Wan Shi Tong.
 The elemental nations would have a corresponding character svg relating to their nation (displayed below is Toph for earth and Aang for air).